SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Viewing the documentation for a block {#viewing-the-documentation-for-a-block}

 The documentation pane allows you to view detailed information for the currently selected block.
-It shows the so-called *Block Reference* which provides documentation of a block's parameters, input ports and output ports.
+It shows the so-called *block reference* which provides documentation of a block's parameters, input ports and output ports.
 You can resize the documentation pane, and you can also toggle its display.

 {{< c8y-admon-info>}}
 You can also view the block reference directly in this documentation.
 See [Analytics Builder block reference](/streaming-analytics/block-reference/).